Ion Vinea: Final years and death

 Having made efforts to make his style palatable to the ideological censors, Vinea burned his more revealing manuscripts.
 He was allowed to publish in the literary magazines.
+In 1960, Anatol E. Baconsky and Petre Stoica's magazine, Steaua, allocated space for an homage to Mihail Sadoveanu—according to Stoica, this was Vinea's first published text in some 15 years.
+His subsequent work, including essays honoring Arghezi and Camil Petrescu, was mainly taken up by that journal, which also interviewed him in 1963.
+Invited by Stoica to contribute additional homages for George Bacovia and Ion Agârbiceanu, he made a point of stating his refusal—suggesting that Bacovia was disgusting, and that Agârbiceanu's prose was almost entirely "worthless".
+In 1962, after Stoica's temporary departure, Steaua refused to publish fragments of Vinea's novels, breaking an earlier promise; other contributions on various topics appeared in Gazeta Literară and Orizont.

-His work was mainly taken up by Anatol E. Baconsky's Steaua, which also interviewed him in 1963, but also by Gazeta Literară and Orizont.
-Together with Henriette, he was also made to write for Glasul Patriei, a communist propaganda magazine aimed at the Romanian diaspora.
+Together with Henriette, Vinea was also made to write for Glasul Patriei, a communist propaganda magazine aimed at the Romanian diaspora.
 This affiliation strangely reunited them with former traditionalist enemies such as Hodoș, also undergoing communist "recovery".
 He was featured there with notes on consecrated intellectual figures whom he had befriended, including Cocea, Enescu and Brâncuși, but also with an enthusiastic reception of the young socialist novelist, Titus Popovici, whom he had interviewed at Mogoșoaia Palace.

-Theologian Ioan I. Ică jr. proposes that Vinea and the other contributors "believed in their patriotic, inextricable, duty toward Romanian culture, but also toward their own talent and vocation, and [argued] that and offer for 'collaboration' should not have been cast aside, even at the expense of some moral and political concessions".
+Theologian Ioan I. Ică jr. proposes that Vinea and the other contributors "believed in their patriotic, inextricable, duty toward Romanian culture, but also toward their own talent and vocation, and [argued] that an offer for 'collaboration' should not have been cast aside, even at the expense of some moral and political concessions".
 While still at Glasul Patriei, Vinea finally turned to reportage writing, describing scenes from rural Romania in socialist realist style.

-In most of their contributions, he and Stahl censured or simply mocked Dumitriu, who had since defected to the West, and who stood accused of having plagiarized in most of his work, including from Vinea's own unpublished stories.
+In most of their contributions, Vinea and Stahl censured or simply mocked Dumitriu, who had since defected to the West, and who stood accused of having plagiarized in most of his work, including from Vinea's own unpublished stories.
 This account contradicted Vinea's own deposition to the Securitate, where he only noted having helped Dumitriu with his writing.
-Late in her life, Stahl also dismissed the articles as "utterly unconvincing, painful".
-In 2005, researcher Ion Vartic confirmed that the allegations were partly substantiated, but suggested a more "nuanced" verdict: Dumitriu's work as a sample of collaborative fiction and intertextuality, involving both Vinea and Stahl.
+According to Stoica, in 1963 Vinea was also asked to declare that the Hamlet translation had been wrongly attributed to another author (whom Stoica identified as "P.").
+He refused to comply, noting: "I know that P. is a swindler, but he has been good to me"; in this private context, he confirmed that Hamlet was fully his own work.
+Late in her life, Stahl dismissed the Glasul Patriei articles as "utterly unconvincing, painful".
+In 2005, researcher Ion Vartic opined that the allegations of plagiarism were partly substantiated, but suggested a more "nuanced" verdict: Dumitriu's work should be read as a sample of collaborative fiction and intertextuality, involving both Vinea and Stahl.